margkam/the-dismal-science/process.md

 ## Design Evolution

 ### Overview
-Since we are creating a dashboard-style vis, there are multiple visualizations put together to communicate a complex message.
+Since we are creating a dashboard-style vis, there are multiple visualizations put together to communicate a complex message in an understandable format.
 This overview shows how the multiple views will fit together.
 Note that the year slider controls the year for all of the charts.
 This allows the user to see how different economic values are related to each other and how they evolve in tandem over time.

 ![Overview Vis](./docs/proposal_docs/sketches/overview.jpeg)